Welcome to Year 2

 -

 Please continue to support your child’s learning at home.
-It is expected your child reads 3x per week at home.
+It is expected your child reads a minimum of 3 times per week at home.
 Please record this in your child’s reading record.
 Thank you for supporting your children at home.
 It truly is appreciated.

 -

-Your child needs to bring their reading book, book bag and water bottle into school daily.
+Your child needs to bring both their reading books, book bag and water bottle into school daily.

 -